haiiliin/pyabaqus/docs/source/_build/html/_sources/tutorials.rst.txt

 Execute output script
 ~~~~~~~~~~~~~~~~~~~~~

-`abaqus.extractOutputData` is provided is execute the output script:
+`abaqus.extractOutputData` is provided is execute the output script, the signature of `abaqus.extractOutputData` is:

+.. autofunction:: abaqus.extractOutputData

+We can use it to execute the output script:

 .. code-block:: Python